 By default, this feature remains disabled on Windows 10 PC.
 However, you can easily enable it with a few mouse clicks.
 Once the feature is enabled, when you hover the mouse pointer over a file, checkboxes will appear.
-Now, you can check or uncheck the desired items easily and quickly without holding down the
+Now, you can check or uncheck the desired items easily and quickly without holding down the Ctrl key.
+Checkboxes make it easier and faster to select, copy, cut, and delete multiple files.

 There are at least two methods through which you can enable or disable checkboxes to select multiple files or folders in Windows 10 File Explorer.
 These are the following:-